-Cross-Reaction Foods To Avoid
+Avoid Cross-Reaction Foods

 Another area of concern for those individuals who suffer from gluten sensitivity and celiac disease are the cross-reaction foods.
 These are foods even though they are gluten free, they contain a protein that makes them look like gluten and the antibodies will attack it as gluten and kill it.
 Definition of cross-reaction in foods: Occurs when the antibodies for gluten which normally stick to gluten kill it and these same antibodies can stick to other things that are not gluten, because they look close enough to gluten to attack it and can cause a gluten system reaction in the auto-immune system.

-- Milk products & casein
+- Milk products & casein (all dairy)

 - Yeast (brewers & bakers)